rsync - Synchronize content of two buckets/directories

 it will be immediately evident that running that command without the -n option would cause many objects to be deleted.

-Enable object versioning in your bucket, which will allow you to restore objects if you accidentally delete them.
-For more details see gsutil help versions.
+Enable object versioning in your bucket, which allows you to restore objects if you accidentally delete them.
+For more details see Object Versioning.